cogdog/ds106bank/README.md

 ## Theming

-This ds106 Assignment Bank Theme is build as a child theme of the [Wordpress Bootstrap Theme[(https://github.com/320press/wordpress-bootstrap) chosen for its responsive layout and flexible grid display (and sadly no longer being supported).
+This ds106 Assignment Bank Theme is built on and now (as of Nov 18, 2018) includes all code from [Wordpress Bootstrap Theme[(https://github.com/320press/wordpress-bootstrap) chosen for its responsive layout and flexible grid display (and sadly no longer being supported).
+As a stand-alone theme, ypu are now free to generate your own child themes.

 It is pretty basic on design, but hopefully flexible to your use cases.
 The design allows you to create a site where the front of the site is the menu of types of things, but that could also be an internal page, and a normal blog flow can be front and center.
 The theme does not create any of the navigation menus for you, but you will find suggestions as to the types of things you can make available via the built in Wordpress menu editor.